NATIVITY OF JOHN THE BAPTIST

 Our Father...

-O God, you raised up the blessed John the Baptist
+O God, who raised up Saint John the Baptist

-to make ready a perfect people for Christ the Lord.
+to make ready a nation fit for Christ the Lord,

-and guide the minds of all the faithful
+and direct the hearts of all the faithful

 Through our Lord Jesus Christ, your Son,